Chicken Piccata with Green Beans

 An Easy 30-Minute Chicken Piccata Recipe

 On any given night, it’s likely that if I’m asked what’s for dinner, my answer is “Chicken!”
-And when the chicken is this good, I have a bunch of satisfied customers.
-Err.
-Eaters. ?
+And when the chicken is this good, I have a bunch of satisfied customers!

 That’s right: chicken piccata may sound fancy, but it’s a really simple recipe we all enjoy!
 If you’re tired of the same old ways of cooking chicken, try this one out!
 It’s just as easy as your favorite sauteed chicken recipe.
 But the complex burst of wine, capers, garlic, and onion is delicious!

-I like to serve my chicken piccata as is, or with buttery noodles, even mashed cauliflower for a satisfying meal that comes together easily.
-Speaking of noodles, my Chicken Piccata Pasta is a huge FAVE. ?
+I like to serve my chicken piccata as is, with buttery noodles like in this chicken piccata pasta, or even with mashed cauliflower for a satisfying meal that comes together quickly.

 If you’ve never had chicken piccata, you’re in for a flavor revelation!
 It’s a traditional Italian-American dish with thin slices of chicken breast cooked in a savory pan sauce.
 The sauce gets some tangy, bright flavor from lemon and capers, while garlic, chicken broth, and butter help balance it out.